morrowind-modding/morrowind-modding.github.io/content/How To Contribute.md

 ## Editing Guide
    Pick where your document should go first.
 Most contributor content should go under `Guides`, but if you're making edits to a specific project, then use that folder instead.
 Feel free to create new folders if you feel your document necessitates it.

+WARNING:
+- Due to compatibility issues with Obsidian and Quartz, only some file types can be accepted.
+Videos must be in webm format before publication.
+Maintainers can help you with this.

    ### Basic Folder Structure
    - Guides – Umbrella Heading